- Application |

 All encounters should be entered into ISTARS within 7 days of the service taking place.

-For any other ISTARS related questions, including specific use questions, please contact the ATR ISTARS Specialist, Katherine Alexander.
+For any other ISTARS related questions, including specific use questions, please contact the ATR ISTARS Specialist, Katherine Wilson.

 How are payments processed through ATR?